 Considering the levels of brain injuries and long-term effects associated therewith, it is sometimes difficult to prove these elements to a jury in a brain injury lawsuit.
 Our San Antonio brain injury attorneys have handled many cases involving head injuries and understand the difficulties associated with proving damages.

 When someone suffers a traumatic brain injury, it is very important that a person seeks medical care quickly.
 Bleeding or swelling of the brain as a result of the injury may occur and requires immediate medical attention.
 In terms of typical treatments for brain injuries, the Mayo Clinic categorizes the typical treatments for brain injuries to medication, surgery, and rehabilitation.
 The treatments associated with brain injures, however, depend on a case by case analysis by trained professional.
 Always listen to your doctor to determine the best course of treatment if you have suffered a brain injury.

 What are the Levels of Severity for Brain Injuries?

-Yes.
-The San Antonio Brain Injury Lawyer at Hill Law Firm has worked on countless cases involving brain injuries from falls, automobile accidents, impacts, drownings, violent attacks, and medical mistakes.
-The clients represented by the Hill Law Firm attorneys with these horrible injuries ranged in age from 16 months to 56 years of age.
+Our firm has worked on countless personal injury cases involving brain damage from falls, auto accidents, impacts, drownings, violent attacks, and medical mistakes.
+The clients represented by Hill Law Firm attorneys with these horrible injuries ranged in age from 16 months to 56 years of age.
 Each one had a unique brain injury that required special attention.
-Considering traumatic brain Injury symptoms can range from mood changes, slightly lower performance, to full blown loss of ability to walk, talk, or communicate, the our personal injury attorneys always try to employ the latest medical technology and testing to prove brain injuries through objective medical data, testing, and imaging.
+We have the legal experience to win your case and secure restitution for your family.